VR and AR Design Idea #1 — Software as Characters

-- The viewport for our computers still looks and feels a lot like “Digital Paper”.
+- And the viewport for our computers still looks and feels a lot like “Digital Paper”.

 What could a VR/AR world look like?